Matthew Trippe & MÖTLEY CRÜE

 by Ed Turner

-See Part 1, Part 2, Part 3, Part 4 of the Matthew Trippe story
+See Part 1, Part 2, Part 3, Part 4 and Part 6 of the Matthew Trippe story

 Had he kept his cool and pulled himself together while he still had the chance, then who knows?
 Things might have worked out differently.
 But Sixx Pakk's flaming descent cratered Trippe's travel brochure-vision of Florida as the Land of Opportunity.
 Scattered among the wreckage was his relationship with his former band mates, now in pieces.
 With dark eyes roaming the Sulphurous, smoldering landscape, Trippe dropped out of sight.